Faezragore/shorte_the_link/README.md

+:bomb:
+**project objective:**
-[project objective]:Shortening a long link to a short one and getting the number of clicks on a short link.
+Shortening a long link to a short one and getting the number of clicks on a short link.

-For the reduction we use website bit.ly a
+For the reduction we use website bit.ly

-[Installation and setup]:
+**Installation and setup:**
 To work with bit.y needs the token.
 The token looks like the following string: 17c09e20ad155405123ac1977542fecf00231da7 How to get token.